tesujimath/limabean-harvest/clj/doc/10-features.md

 # Features

 `limabean-harvest` provides the following features:
-- import from CSV or OFX v1 into Beancount format
+- import from CSV or OFX into Beancount format
 - lookup primary account for import from OFX `acctid` field
 - infer secondary accounts for postings from payees and narrations in existing Beancount file
 - construct transaction ID from OFX `acctid` anf `fitid` fields, and reject import of duplicate transactions
 - pair up transactions between accounts where both accounts are imported in the same group

-The intention is that OFX v1 import is complete and general purpose.
+The intention is that both OFX v1 and v2 import is complete and general purpose.
+This also works for QFX.

 CSV import, however, requires customising for each financial instituion according to the headers they export in CSV.